JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

    https://github.com/Kotlin/kmm-integration-sample
    ```

-   The `master` branch contains the project's initial state, a simple Android application.
-You can find the final state
+   The `master` branch contains the project's initial state — a simple Android application.
+To see the final state
-   with the iOS application and the shared module in the `final` branch.
+   with the iOS application and the shared module, switch to the `final` branch.

 3. Switch to the **Project** view.